 Feel like doing a little time travel?
 Let’s go back in time to visit my old PreK classroom on Hampton Avenue in St.Louis, MO.
-Sixteen years ago, you would have found a sticker charts for each one of my students on the inside of my classroom door.
+Sixteen years ago, you would have found sticker charts ( aka behavior chart) for each one of my students on the inside of my classroom door.
 Some of the sticker charts filled with little smiley face stickers, some close to empty.
 All were there for little eyes to see and compare.
 That was the point right?
-Let them see their success and failures.
+The point of a preschool behavior chart is to let them see their success and failures.
+Only it’s not just for that one student; it’s there for everyone to see.
+A behavior or sticker chart is not about helping children learn to make better choices, it’s about shaming them into it.

 Sticker charts shame children.